luismartinezs/studio-ghibli-books/development.md

     - Add propTypes method to each stateless functional component that defines what the prop types must be

 Maybe:
+- When click, on popular, go to popular section: https://codepen.io/takatama/pen/mVvbqx
 - Separate search bar and logo into different components so that I don't need to always have one with the other